lacymorrow/crossover/readme.md

 > ❌ marks the spot...

-Click and drag the crosshair to anywhere on any screen.
+** To move: ** Click and drag the crosshair to anywhere on any screen.

-Click 'Choose Crosshair' to select from tons of preloaded crosshairs.
+** To change the reticle: ** Click 'Choose Crosshair' to select from tons of preloaded crosshairs.

+** To customize the sight: ** Choose between a dot cross or none.
+Click on the color pallate to change colors

-Drag an image to the window to use your own custom crosshair.
+** To use your own: ** Drag an image to the window to use your own custom crosshair.

-To quit in Windows, toggle the app unlocked and right-click > `Close`.

-###### On a Mac, the <kbd>Option</kbd> key is used instead of <kbd>Alt</kbd>.

 #### Keyboard Shortcuts